Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Define standard metadata for cookbooks?

 Is this not the idea of the application cookbook?
+Write a simplification cookbook/wrapper?

+Web/interface wizard to define a skeleton cookbook

+Scary to depend on the attribute documentation written by the developer.

+Beginner version of cookbooks?

 ## What will we do now?
 What needs to happen next?